-Materials chemistry
+Materials Chemistry

 Objectives

-Materials for sustainable development and the environment
+Materials for Sustainable Development and the Environment

-(Nano)materials for health
+(Nano)materials for healthcare

-This specialization allows students to specialize in the field of health through the development, design, and characterization of inorganic, organic, and biological materials and nanomaterials, as well as the study of their properties and uses, including implants, contrast agents for various types of imaging, and therapeutic agents for various pathologies.
-Students will acquire knowledge of issues in the health sector, giving them a comprehensive overview of materials currently on the market and in development, as well as learning about the tools for innovation and design of new (nano)materials and the prerequisites for their applications.
+This specialization allows students to focus on the healthcare sector through the development, design, and characterization of inorganic, organic, and bio-based materials and nanomaterials, as well as the study of their properties and applications, including implants, contrast agents for various imaging modalities, and therapeutic agents for a wide range of medical conditions.
+Students will gain an understanding of the challenges in the healthcare sector, enabling them to develop a comprehensive understanding of materials currently on the market and those under development, as well as learn the tools for innovation and the design of new (nano)materials and the prerequisites necessary for their applications.

-Know-how and skills
+Expertise and skills

 • Industrial applications of research on materials and nanomaterials.